codeforbirmingham/Open-Disclosure/utils/README.md

 * PartyFetcher.py: This downloads two CSV files which have information for "Active" and "Dissolved" parties (political candidates).

 ### Step 2: Organize the Data ###
-* GenerateContributorsAndPayees.py: This looks at the four data files and identifies all the people transacting with the PACs and Candidates.
+* GenerateTransactees.py: This looks at the four data files and identifies all the people transacting with the PACs and Candidates.
 For Expenditures, these are referred to as Payees.
-For all the other data files, they are referred to as Contributors.
+For Receipt data, they're ReceiptSources.
+For cash and in-kind contributions, they're Contributors.
 * GenerateParties.py: This looks at all the data files including the Parties and finds all the unique PACs and Candidates (using their OrgIDs).
-* GenerateTransactions.py: This looks at the four data files and records every transaction. **This has to be run after GenerateContributorsAndPayees.py.**
+* GenerateTransactions.py: This looks at the four data files and records every transaction. **This has to be run after GenerateTransactees.py.**
 * GenerateDistricts.py: This looks at the Open Civic Data IDs in /data/ocdIDs/ and puts that in JSON format (matching each ID to its friendly name).

 ### Step 3: Add to the Data ###